Emerson32/undergrad_research/README.md

 # usb_sandbox
-USB sandbox application using a raspberry pi
+USB HID sandbox application using a raspberry pi